Low white blood cell count and cancer

 Neutropenia and cancer; Absolute neutrophil count and cancer; ANC and cancer

 A person with cancer can get a low white blood cell count from the cancer or from treatment for the cancer.
 Cancer may be in the bone marrow, causing fewer neutrophils to be made.
-The white blood cell count can also go down when cancer is treated with chemotherapy drugs that kill fast growing cells.
-White blood cells also grow quickly, so the treatment can attack the white blood cells as well as the cancer.
+The white blood cell count can also go down when cancer is treated with chemotherapy drugs, which slow bone marrow production of healthy white blood cells.

 Other causes of a low white blood cell count include: